oracle/truffleruby/doc/user/truffleruby-additions.md

 `'0.0'`.
 You can find the version number of GraalVM and TruffleRuby using the standard `RUBY_ENGINE_VERSION` constant.

-## TruffleRuby methods
+## TruffleRuby methods and classes

-TruffleRuby provides these non-standard methods that provide additional functionality in the `TruffleRuby` module.
+TruffleRuby provides these non-standard methods and classes that provide additional functionality in the `TruffleRuby` module.

 `TruffleRuby.graal?` reports if the Graal compiler is available and will be used.